RealDeuce/torch/test/env/TESTENV.md

 Each world has two scenes, a primary scene for most of the testing, and a secondary scene so that the gamemaster and the player can be in separate scenes (matters for some tests):

-* Ballroom - preset with all characters there
+* Ballroom - preset with all characters for the intended system in place
 * Kitchen - no characters

 The following actors should be sufficient for all the tests without further configuration.
 You may need to adjust the quantity of torches from time to time as they are consumed.